Use of UCX PML in Open MPI 4.x on DARWIN

 The GCC compiler implements a __builtin_ctz()

 function that may directly produce machine-level assembly code (very fast) when the target ISA supports it.
-The surrounding code in the UCX PML ensures the integer value is a power of 2 and non-zero, so the fix simplifies to
+The surrounding code in the UCX PML ensures the integer value is a power of 2 and non-zero, so the final form above is permissible:

 #if OPAL_C_HAVE_BUILTIN_CTZ pml_datatype->size_shift = __builtin_ctzll(size); #else size_t lsize = size >> 1; pml_datatype->size_shift = 0; while ( lsize ) pml_datatype->size_shift++, lsize >>= 1; #endif